 SUBSECTION B ADDITIONAL REQUIREMENTS.

 02.05 General License Requirements.
 Determine which general license(s) in 10 CFR Part 71, Subpart C, the licensee uses to ship radioactive material packages (e.g., 10 CFR 71.17, 71.19, 71,20, 71.21 and 71.22, etc.).
-Verify that:
+Verify that the licensee:

-as copies of the specific license, NRC (Nuclear Regulatory Commission) Certificate of Compliance (COC), DOT specification, or other approval of the package.
+Has copies of the specific license, NRC (Nuclear Regulatory Commission) Certificate of Compliance (COC), DOT specification, or other approval of the package.

 If shipping NRC-certified package(s), has registered with NRC as a user of NRC-certified package(s).